Violation of Probation in Florida: What Are the Consequences and How to Defend Yourself

 In the state of Florida, when you are convicted of a crime, the presiding judge will be the one to determine your sentence.
 Depending on the exact nature of your case, as well as your personal record, that sentence can range from jail time (the most severe) to probation (considered less severe) and fines.

-If you’ve been found guilty or have plead guilty, and are eligible for jail time, receiving a probation sentence is often considered a victory.
+If you’ve been found guilty or have pleaded guilty, and are eligible for jail time, receiving a probation sentence is often considered a victory.
 It will reduce the amount of personal hardship you will face as a result of your crime and will speed up how much time it takes to return to your normal life.

 However, probation does not mean you are free.
 You have still committed a crime, and while on probation, you must adhere to certain rules.
 If you fail to do so, you will be charged with violation of probation (VOP).
 This is a serious matter.